Medicines used to manage asthma

 - If your asthma symptoms are not well controlled by the steroid preventer alone your doctor may add a long-acting bronchodilator preventer.

-- A bronchodilator widens your airways by relaxing the muscle that surrounds the airways.
+- A bronchodilator widens your airways by relaxing the muscle that surrounds your airways.

-- Bronchodilators are used with your steroid inhaler.
-The medicines in these inhalers work in a similar way to relievers, but work for up to 24 hours.
+- Long-acting bronchodilators work in a similar way to relievers, but work for up to 24 hours.

 | Examples of relievers